 School and Teacher Programs / Classroom Resources

 Delve into history!
 This engaging and highly interactive program brings young students face to face with significant Americans.
-From discussing a portrait and listening to an age-appropriate biography to creating a related hands-on art activity, students gain firsthand knowledge about fascinating individuals.
+From discussing a portrait to listening to an age-appropriate biography, students gain firsthand knowledge about fascinating individuals.

-Who invented the light bulb?
+Who invented the lightbulb?
+Who was the first woman on the Supreme Court?
+Who was the first man on the moon?
 Who founded the Special Olympics?
-Who coined the term “The Gilded Age”?
 Visit the National Portrait Gallery to find out.
-Bring your students in to learn more about those individuals who shaped America with this interactive tour.
+Bring your students to learn more about those individuals who shaped America with this interactive tour.